 - Input Tax Credit reversed and the ineligible input tax credit for the financial year

-The following information is auto-filled and cannot be edited by the taxpayer.
+The following information cannot be edited by the taxpayer.
 Thus, the taxpayer can only review this information.

 - ITC i.e. Input Tax Credit details auto-filled based on the details auto-populated in Form GSTR-2A

 - Details of tax paid in the returns filed during the financial year

 - Details of transactions of the previous financial year reported in the next financial year

 - The details of demands paid and refunds claimed during the financial year

 - Goods received from composition dealers, job worker and from person to whom goods were sent on an approval basis

 A taxpayer who has an Active GSTIN during the financial year even for a single day must file the GST annual return.
 Thus, even if the registration is cancelled, the taxpayer must file annual return i.e. GSTR 9 or GSTR 9A

 A taxpayer can file Nil GSTR 9 if: